Leading the way: Removing trans-fatty acids from our food supply

 To help achieve it, over the past two decades we’ve invested millions of dollars in capital and resources — plus thousands of R&D hours — to help more than 400 customers around the world create nutritious and tasty products that contribute to happier, healthier lives.

 In the past two years alone, we invested an additional $8.5 million to upgrade our facilities and reduce the amount of trans fats produced during oil processing.
-We have now eliminated more than 1.5 billion pounds of iTFAs from our supply chain.
+We estimate we have now eliminated more than 1.5 billion pounds of products containing iTFAs from the global food supply.

 It’s a major step in our broader commitment to the Responsible Business Pledge for Better Nutrition — and toward our ongoing mission of nourishing the world in a safe, responsible and sustainable way.